 Burke’s doctors, nurses and therapists provide state-of-the-art treatment, and our personalized care is the result of expert, interdisciplinary teams, led by a remarkable range of highly respected medical specialists.
 Burke's full-time physicians include neurologists, physiatrists, internists, rheumatologists, pulmonologists, and neurophysiologists.

-Our intensive therapy regimens provide a minimum of three hours of physical, occupational and speech therapy per weekday, depending on the specific needs of each patient.
+Our intensive therapy regimens provide a minimum of 15 hours (900 minutes) of physical, occupational and speech therapy per week. depending on the specific needs of each patient.
 Sub-acute rehabilitation facilities provide about one hour of therapy per day.
 Other medical professionals such as respiratory therapists, social workers, audiologists, psychologists, pharmacists, and dietitians are integral parts of the Burke Rehabilitation team.
 Recreational therapy, chaplain visits, patient green house activities, intergenerational therapy, and family support groups are also available.
 These resources explain Burke’s national reputation for excellence and its consistent success helping patients achieve their maximum recovery.